Best Online Degrees in: Botany

 - Ethnobotany.
 Ethnobotany is the study of the interaction between people and plants.
 Students will study how plants are used, managed, and perceived across various cultures.
 They will examine the purposes plants serve as food, clothing, medicine, cosmetics, and more within human societies.
 This course will cover also topics such as phytochemistry, archaeobotany, and folk taxonomy.

 Students enrolled in an undergraduate botany program will complete lab work, projects, and examinations.
 Some programs also require students in their final year to complete an independent research project, known as a senior thesis or senior composition.
 Individuals should consult their respective schools for specific program requirements.

 After graduating from an undergraduate botany program, individuals can pursue teaching opportunities at secondary schools and some colleges; teaching at the university level will require a master’s degree or a Ph.D.
 Other graduates may opt to pursue research opportunities or to work for private and governmental organizations in the environmental sector; those with a bachelor’s degree can obtain basic research positions.
 A significant percentage of botany students do go on to work for the federal government, as it is the largest employer for biological scientists.
 However, many of these opportunities may require advanced level degrees.

 The U.S. Bureau of Labor Statistics (BLS) classifies botanists in three separate categories: “biochemists and biophysicists,” “microbiologists,” and “zoologists and wildlife biologists.”
 Naturally, salaries will vary based on the field botany majors pursue.
-The median annual wage of biochemists and biophysicists was $79,390 in May 2010; microbiologists made $65,920, and zoologists and wildlife biologists made $57,430.
+The median annual wage of biochemists and biophysicists was $79,390; microbiologists made $65,920, and zoologists and wildlife biologists made $57,430.
 However, individuals should note that actual salaries are dependent on a number of factors; location can determine earnings, as well as an individual’s level of experience.